jorgeberrizbeitia/cloudinary-mern-stack/README.md

 ## Step 3.
 FRONTEND CONFIG.
 Apply all below steps on your Client.

-1. Add a service to contact the backend route that will send the image to cloudinary.
+1. (Only if using services) Add a service to contact the backend route that will send the image to cloudinary.

 ```jsx
 // in upload.services.js